 - buying and running a car

-- A south-east Queensland school purchased three tablet computers for use by their enrichment students.
+- A south-east Queensland school bought 3 tablet computers for their enrichment group.

-- A school bought a video camera, boom microphone and an educational robotics kit for their enrichment group (high achievers).
+- A school bought a video camera, boom microphone and educational robotics kit for their enrichment group.

-- A regional school used their money to buy a tablet computer for students to use in their break out space to improve learning outcomes.
+- A regional school bought a tablet computer for students to use in their break-out space to improve learning outcomes.

 - A Brisbane school bought a set of financial literacy books, some teacher resources and 6 copies of an educational board game.
 They also subscribed to a business magazine and sent a teacher to a conference on 21st century learning.